msg-systems/holmes-extractor/README.md

 search phrases is that the topic matching use case places no restrictions on the grammatical structures permissible within the query document.

-The Holmes source code ships with three examples demonstrating the topic matching use case with an English literature corpus, a German literature corpus and a German legal corpus respectively.
-Two literature examples are also hosted at the [Holmes demonstration website](https://holmes-demo.explosion.services/), although users are encouraged to run [the local scripts](https://github.com/explosion/holmes-extractor/blob/master/examples/) as well to get a feel for how they work.
-The German law example starts a simple interactive console and its [script](https://github.com/explosion/holmes-extractor/blob/master/examples/example_search_DE_law.py) contains some example queries as comments.
+In addition to the [Holmes demonstration website](https://holmes-demo.explosion.services/), the Holmes source code ships with [three examples]((https://github.com/explosion/holmes-extractor/blob/master/examples/) demonstrating the topic matching use case with an English literature corpus, a German literature corpus and a German legal corpus respectively.
+Users are encouraged to run these to get a feel for how they work.

 Topic matching uses a variety of strategies to find text passages that are relevant to the query.
 These include resource-hungry procedures like investigating semantic relationships and comparing embeddings.
 Because applying these